AndrewPrigorshnev/huffman/README.md

 # Huffman
 [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding) is a famous algorithm for lossless data compression.

 To use the C# implementation, you should have [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) installed.
-To use it:
 1. Go to the `c-sharp` directory and build the project:

    ```bash